lbryio/lbry.com/content/news/152-why-do-tech-giants-abuse-their-users.md

 <video controls src="https://spee.ch/@hostiletech/redditmobile.gif"></video>

-Not because there is anything wrong with the web experience, of course.
+Not because there is anything wrong with the web-experience, of course.
 But forcing people onto mobile means Reddit can collect a lot more information about you.
 When pushed for an answer, Reddit’s response was [less than impressive](https://www.reddit.com/r/redditmobile/comments/5yjqlp/why_am_i_forced_to_download_the_app_on_android/derkn32/) - they claimed that they were annoying users to test ways to deliver better user experience.

 ### YouTube

-We could talk a lot about how YouTube's treatment of creators, as well as it's pro-censorship policies, constitute hostility.
+We could talk a lot about how YouTube's treatment of creators, as well as its pro-censorship policies, constitute hostility.

 But here's an even clearer example: